CokkocZateki/EvE-Fitting-Bot/README.md

 * `crest_host` : hostname of CREST server (that's currently "crest-tq.eveonline.com" and should not change).
 * `https_ppk` : path to private key in .pem format (for HTTPS server).
 * `https_cert` : path to public certificate in .crt format(for HTTPS server).
-  * Server will listen on HTTPS only if bothvalues are set.
+  * Server will listen on HTTPS only if both values are set.
   * **Warning**: HTTPS server has not been tested and may not work, at all.